darideveloper/colors-app-pyramid-and-supabase/README.md

 <h3 align="center">Colors App</h3>

   <p align="center">
-    App with the Flask, Supabase service and vanilla js in the frontend.
+    App with the Pyramid, Supabase service and vanilla js in the frontend.
     <br />
     <br />
     <a href="#">View Demo (coming soon)</a>